DTUComputeStatisticsAndDataAnalysis/Intake-of-dairy-products-and-associations-with-major-atherosclerotic-cardiovascular-diseases/README.md

 - Knit the R markdown file “Final_Report.Rmd”.
 This file is located in the folder "Code".
 It is necessary to change the paths to your own paths.
   “Final_Report.Rmd” calls the files "Product_analysis.Rmd" and "Product_analysis_fixed.Rmd" that makes the analysis.

-- A report with all the results, named “Final_report.pdf”, is generated and put in the folder “Rcode”.
+- A report with all the results, named “Final_report.pdf”, is generated and put in the folder “Code”.

 - Figures are put in the folders “Figures_main” (random effects analysis), “Figures_fixed” (fixed effects anaalysis) and “Figures_riskbias” (risk of bias analysis).
 Figures are numbered according to the report.